mzazon/awesome-cloud-projects/gcp/document-intelligence-workflows-agentspace-sensitive-data-protection/document-intelligence-workflows-agentspace-sensitive-data-protection.md

 4. Agentspace Enterprise license and access to Google Workspace integration
 5. Estimated cost: $150-300 for 2 hours of testing (varies by document volume and processing complexity)

-> **Note**: This recipe requires Agentspace Enterprise access which may require contacting Google Cloud sales for enterprise licensing.
+> **Note**: This recipe requires Agentspace Enterprise access which is in public preview and may require contacting Google Cloud sales for enterprise licensing.
 Ensure your organization has appropriate data handling and compliance policies in place.

 ## Preparation